Karrels Instrumental Scholarship

 The Ed Karrels Scholarship is a tuition award for music performance available only to students whose academic majors are in areas other than music.

-Award Amount equals $8,000 – equally divided and applied towards Fall 2019 and Spring 2020 tuition at $4,000 per semester.
+Award Amount equals $8,000 – equally divided and applied towards the Fall and Spring tuition at $4,000 per semester.
 Provided the recipient maintains full-time enrollment as a non-music major, a cumulative grade-point average of at least 3.0, and a minimum 3.0 grade-point average in private lessons, the scholarship is renewable for a total of four years.

 1. Applicants must be full-time undergraduate students enrolled at or accepted for admission to the University of Wisconsin Oshkosh.